alexsikorski/neonrush/README.md

-# Neon Rush - Android Game Development brief
+# Neon Rush Project Brief
-To develop a video game application on Android with monetization.
-The goal is to learn how to develop an Android app, how to implement monetization strategies and how to publish an app to the Google PlayStore.
+To develop an Android app with Android Studio, to implement monetization strategies and how to publish an app to the Google PlayStore.

 ### Prerequisites
 * Java 1.8